ShupeiLi/information-retrieval/review/draft.md

 On the top left of this picture, we estimate the parameters for the distribution of the features extracted from the video frames using the global temporal features.
 Then we calculate the GEES loss according to the estimated parameters and the global text features.

-As for the right part of this picture, we can see that we align text and video features using the CCM module.
+As for the right part of this picture, we can see that we align text and video features using the CCM module to deal with the loss of correspondence details.

 ## Slide 3
 Next, we will discuss more details about the two important parts of this model—CCM module and GEES loss.